01634 844152

 • Can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication

-The programmes of study for maths in Key Stages 1 and 2 build on and develop the learning acquired at each stage.
+The programme of study for maths allows children to build on and develop the learning acquired at each stage.
 The learning is split into three key areas:

 In the Early Years the children will develop an understanding of patterns, counting and recognition of number.